sparshjaswal/sparshjaswal.github.io/JavaScript/Object Oriented Programming/prototype chain/REAMD.md

 # CHAPTER | prototyping chaining

-Let's take an example to understand prototype chaining.
+## Let's take an example to understand prototype chaining

 1. ### Create an objects like Car, Truck and Bus for company Ford and with common rawMaterial